 The Board also proposes, so far as practicable, to follow the recommendations set out in the corporate governance guidelines for smaller quoted companies published by the Quoted Companies Alliance.

 The Company will hold regular board meetings and the Board will be responsible for formulating, reviewing and approving the Company’s strategy, budgets and acquisitions.
-The Board currently comprises six Directors, of whom one is executive and five are non-executive.
+The Board currently comprises five Directors, of whom three are executive and two are non-executive.

 The Board has established an audit committee and remuneration committee with formally delegated duties and responsibilities, as described below.